hashicorp/terraform-plugin-go-contrib/.github/CONTRIBUTING.md

 attaching use cases to an issue first before raising a pull request.

-- [ ] **Early validation of idea and implementation plan**: terraform-plugin-go-patterns is complicated enough that there are often several ways to implement something, each of which has different implications and tradeoffs.
+- [ ] **Early validation of idea and implementation plan**: terraform-plugin-go-contrib is complicated enough that there are often several ways to implement something, each of which has different implications and tradeoffs.
 Working through a plan of attack with the team before you dive into implementation will help ensure that you're working in the right